twrecked/hass-aarlo/README.md

 2020-01-21 11:44:48 DEBUG (ArloBackgroundWorker) [pyaarlo] day testing with 2020-01-21!
 2020-01-21 11:44:50 DEBUG (ArloEventStream) [pyaarlo] async ping response subscriptions/XXXXXX-XXX-XXXXXXX_web
 ```
-    If you fancy diving in, and please do, searching for exceptions and `traceback`s is a good place to start.
+    If you fancy diving in, and please do, searching for exceptions and any reference to `traceBack` is a good place to start.

 * Event logging.
 You can look at what events Arlo is sending you by turning on event stream dumping.
 Add the following to your `configuration.yaml` file and Aarlo will dump events into `/config/.aarlo/packets.dump`: